-I still vividly recall when Ron and Mike contacted me in 1980, asking if I wanted to join the group, and be their keyboard player.
+I still vividly recall when Ron and Mike contacted me in 1980, asking if I wanted to join the group as their keyboard player.
 I was honored and flattered.

 I had already known Ron and Nancy many years before this, and had done many gigs with Ron.
-I didn't yet know Mary well, but I knew who she was, and had performed with her many times in various orchestras around town.
+I knew who Mary was, as I had performed with her many times in various orchestras.
 And of course, I was already familiar with Mike and Ron's songs.
 The quality of their music was consistently exceptional, and I always looked forward to hearing and performing the latest new song they composed.

-Somehow I usually managed to make this schedule work.
+Even with all the gigging 5+ nights a week in clubs, taverns, colleges, recording studios, and concert halls, somehow I managed to make this schedule work.
 The Ellis's and Lynch's would even stop by on occasion and watch us perform.
 Music was our life!

 From my point of view, Mike and Ron's differences/styles served as both a foil and a muse, which just made the whole thing all the more amazing.
 Their vocal sound was absolutely incredible.
 I could just sit and listen to them all day.
 They are all totally professional, rock-solid musicians.
 The combination of these five people was magical.

 In joining "Ellis & Lynch", I had to learn about their expectations regarding what they'd like me to contribute.
 This involved the concerts, workshops, conferences, conventions, services, etc. After many discussions, we came up with what I called "being the portable orchestra".
 While they pretty much gave me carte-blanche, I felt that I had a responsibility to maintain that "Ellis & Lynch" Magic.